-Like other Bluetooth headphones on the market, the AirPods are intelligent enough to wirelessly connect to each other and then to your iPhone, iPad, Watch, or MacBook.
+Like other Bluetooth headphones on the market, the AirPods are intelligent enough to wirelessly connect to each other and then to your iPhone, iPad, Apple Watch, or MacBook.

 The design is simple, white, and typically Apple.
 The 'Pods sit in the opening of your ears, with a small rod protruding out and down your face.
-That outer rod is touch-sensitive to allow you to engage with Siri, or pause the music.
+That outer rod is touch-sensitive to allow you to engage with Siri, pause the music or skip the track.
 The design is very similar to the wired EarPods that ship in the iPhone box, albeit with their connecting wire cut off.

 With no connectors, the only way to charge the AirPods is via the accompanying charging case, which is also a battery that gives you more juice when on the go.
 The size of a dental floss box, it will easily slip into a bag or even pocket.
 In the second generation model, there is the option of this charging case being charged wirelessly.

 With the promise of five hours of listening time from one charge and a up to 24 hours of total listening time from the case, worries about the AirPods running out of battery are probably moot.
-In the two years we've been using the AirPods we've not had any problems when it comes to listening to music, but you you can easily work your way through the battery if you're making lots of phone calls.
+In the three years we've been using the AirPods we've not had any problems when it comes to listening to music, but you you can easily work your way through the battery if you're making lots of phone calls.
 The new AirPods offer 50 per cent more talk time though.